SeriousM/ruby-sample-app/HELP.md

 search for hanging process id with `ps aux`
 kill the process with `kill -9 <PID>`

+- Environment Variables
+`printenv` to display them, $NAME to use. $NAME is case sensitive!

 ## Troubleshooting

 - `different prefix: "D:/" and "X:/....."`